nus-cs2103-AY2223S1/ip/docs/README.md

 The task with the corresponding ID (Task Number) is marked as "done".

 ```
-Duke heard: Nice!
+Bubbles: Nice!
 I've marked this task as done:
 [T][/] CS2100 Lab
 ```